 That ain't chump change!

-Here's how Julie gets an even bigger rise in income.
+Here's how Mary can get an even bigger increase in her income.

 Rules for survivor benefits

-You must meet several qualifications to receive a survivor benefit on a spouse as follows:
+You must meet several qualifications to receive a survivor benefit on a spouse:

 - The survivor must be at least 60 for a reduced benefit (50 if disabled) or FRA for full benefit